RECOGNIZING

 - Inclusion: Team captains make sure Devon is included in all team activities and help him get to know his new teammates.

-- Attempts to establish dominance, superiority, or power because of discriminatory bias against a person or group’s age, race, ethnicity, culture, religion, national origin, or disability: such as saying someone will fail because of one of these characteristics
+- Attempt to establish dominance, superiority, or power because of prejudice against a person or group’s age, race, ethnicity, culture, religion, national origin, or disability It also includes any conduct described as harassment under federal or state law.

 Note: Harassment based on a person’s gender, gender identity, or sexual orientation is classified as a type of Sexual Misconduct in the SafeSport Code.